brontosaurusrex/singularity/README.md

 ## changelog

 unique ouput naming for video scripts
+Lossy audio encoders should now call r128corectionPlus6 (adding +6 dB to calculation), this are all formats meant for web mostly.
+Broadcast formats like toPRORES will not get any r128 corrections at this point, except formats that are meant for push, like mxf.

 ## interesting usage examples